AriFordsham/GHCWiki/supercompilation.md

   - **Yes**.
 At provided we don't create *multiple* specialised copies, we are effectively copying library code into the supercompiled program.
 Then we can discard all libraries (provided we have all unfoldings).
   - **No**: then need to keep the libraries
     But it's not clear that we can *always* inline *everything*.
 For example things with `unsafePerformIO`.

+- Can we improve the homeomorphic embedding so that append xs xs is not embedded in append xs ys?